andru255/gulp-recursive-folder/README.md

 	pathToFolder = 'path/to/folder';

 gulp.task('task', recursivefolder(pathToFolder, function(folderFound){
-	//This will loop over all folders inside pathToFolder main, secondary
+	//This will loop over all folders inside pathToFolder main and recursively on the children folders, secondary
-	//Return stream so gulp-folders can concatenate all of them
 	//so you still can use safely use gulp multitasking
     //console.log('>>folderFound.name: ', folderFound.name);
     //console.log('>>folderFound.path: ', folderFound.path);
     //console.log('>>folderFound.pathTarget: ', options.target + folderFound.pathTarget);